Destiny 2 post-release content: Major updates

-Year 8 (2025–present)
+Year 8 (2025–2026)

-Year 8, referred to as the Year of Prophecy, changed the content delivery model again, as content years are now divided into two large seasons that last five to six months, with each season beginning with one mid-sized expansion and then receiving what Bungie calls a "Major Update" midway through the season.
-Year 8 began with The Edge of Fate in July 2025, which kicked off Season: Reclamation, with its major update, Ash & Iron, releasing in September.
-Renegades in December will begin Season: Lawless, with its major update, Shadow & Order, coming in March 2026.
-While each expansion requires purchasing, the major updates are free for all players.
-Season Passes were renamed as Reward Passes.
-Each expansion and major update has its own pass, but unlike Year 7, all reward pass ranks can be unlocked from launch, with each having 110 ranks of rewards.
-Artifacts were also changed as they no longer grant bonus Power levels or mods and instead grant stat bonuses.
-Upon the launch of The Edge of Fate, players Power levels were also reset back to level 10 with a level cap of 200 for the year.
-Bonus Power levels are now gained from gear with Seasonal Bonus Power, which come from higher level activities after a player has reached level 200.
+Year 8, referred to as the Year of Prophecy, changed the content delivery model again, as the content year was divided into two large seasons that lasted several months, with each season beginning with one mid-sized expansion and then receiving what Bungie called a "Major Update" midway through the season.
+Year 8 began with The Edge of Fate in July 2025, which kicked off Season: Reclamation (Season 27), with its major update, Ash & Iron, releasing in September.
+Renegades in December began Season: Lawless (Season 28), with its major update, Monument of Triumph, releasing in June 2026; the latter was originally scheduled for March and was to be titled Shadow & Order, but due to major revisions, it was delayed and renamed.
+While each expansion required purchasing, the narrative content and activities of the major updates were free for all players.
+Season passes were still utilized but renamed as "reward passes", and each expansion and each major update had its own reward pass (with free and premium tracks), but unlike Year 7, all reward pass ranks could be unlocked from launch, with each having 110 ranks of rewards with the last 10 ranks requiring five times the experience points for each rank.
+Artifacts were also changed as they no longer granted bonus Power levels or mods and instead granted stat bonuses based on each piece of gear marked as "New Gear".
+Upon the launch of The Edge of Fate, players Power levels were also reset back to level 10 with a level cap of 200 for the year (equivalent to a legacy Power level of 2300).
+Bonus Power levels were instead gained from gear with Seasonal Bonus Power, which came from higher level activities after a player had reached level 200.
 The Seasonal Bonus Power level cap was 450 with The Edge of Fate and then 550 with Ash & Iron.
-Seasonal Bonus Power was originally to reset upon the launch of Renegades in December 2025, but Bungie reversed the decision and Seasonal Bonus Power will now carry over into Season: Lawless with 550 remaining the cap.
+Seasonal Bonus Power was originally to reset upon the launch of Renegades in December 2025, but Bungie reversed the decision and Seasonal Bonus Power carried over into Season: Lawless with 550 remaining the cap.
+In May 2026, Monument of Triumph was revealed to be the final content update for the game due to Bungie ending support for Destiny 2 following the major update's release in June.